 Cashiers, NC 28717

 The musical roots of Jackson County run deep into the wellspring of traditional Appalachian music.
-One of the most famous early musicians in Jackson County was Samantha Biddix Bumgarner who, in 1924, was the first woman to record “hillbilly” music.
-Her accompanist on the recording was Eva Smathers Davis of Sylva, NC.
-Samantha’s father, Has Biddix, was also a fiddler of some reknown.
-Today, there are still many musicians of high caliber in Jackson County like the notable Queen Family, The Fiddlin’ Dills Sisters, Darren Nicholson (award winning mandolin player with Balsam Range), Rye Holler Boys and the up and coming bluegrass/gospel band Mountain Faith.
-Click here for more information on the musical heritage of Jackson County.
+Jackson County was home to multiple authentic, old time musicians, including Samantha Biddix Bumgarner who, in 1924, was the first woman to record “hillbilly” music, along with several family members.
+Today, there are many high caliber traditional musicians in Jackson County, like the notable Queen Family, The Fiddlin’ Dills Sisters, Darren Nicholson (award winning mandolin player, formerly with Balsam Range), Rye Holler Boys, and the bluegrass/gospel band, Mountain Faith.
+Just down the mountain in Brevard are the award-winning the Steep Canyon Rangers and Woody Platt.
+We’re lucky to be surrounded by so much vibrant, authentic talent.